GavinJoseph27/warehouse-ops-dashboard/README.md

 # Warehouse Ops Dashboard

-A full-stack warehouse management tool that visualizes inventory across zones, flags operational inefficiencies, and suggests concrete reorganization moves — inspired by real logistics work from my co-op as an Assistant Logistics Engineer at DSV.
+A full-stack warehouse management tool that visualizes inventory across zones, flags operational inefficiencies, and suggests concrete reorganization moves.
+This was inspired by real logistics work from my co-op as an Assistant Logistics Engineer at DSV.

 **Live demo:** https://warehouse-ops-dashboard.onrender.com
 *(hosted on Render's free tier — the app may take 30-60 seconds to wake up if it's been idle)*